What are Deadlocks in Teradata?

 Which transaction is aborted in case of a Deadlock?

-The most recent transaction will be aborted and rolled back
+The latest transaction will be canceled and reversed.

 How can I handle Deadlocks in BTEQ?